jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/People/NPCs/Cerbereburn/Zymis Wenben.md

 ## Current Status

-Zymis's death serves as a crucial piece of evidence in understanding the supernatural threat level in [[Cerbereburn|Cerbereburn]].
+Zymis's death serves as a crucial piece of evidence in understanding the supernatural threat level in [[Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/index|Cerbereburn]].
 His murder confirmed that the party was dealing with multiple types of threats, both human murderers and lycanthropic creatures, requiring different investigative approaches and safety precautions.